 The last 20 Batch 2 aircraft included some Batch 3 features, such as the color MFDs, CDL 39, and the five data buses.
 The changes in Batch 3 provided a substantial increase in capability, and the Batch 3 JAS 39C/D machines are sometimes referred to as "Super Gripens".

 Gripen production quantities have been steadily decreasing.
 When the type went into formal service, the Flygvapnet expected to obtain a total of 204 aircraft, but in 2007 the total buy was cut to 100.
-In compensation, all earlier production was to be brought up to Super Gripen standard by 2012.
-This represents a major downsizing of the air force, since in the late 1980s the country had 425 combat aircraft in 26 squadrons, and the original plan had been to obtain 350 Gripens.BACK_TO_TOP
+In compensation, all earlier production was brought up to Super Gripen standard by 2012.
+That represented a major downsizing of the air force, since in the late 1980s the country had 425 combat aircraft in 26 squadrons, and the original plan had been to obtain 350 Gripens.BACK_TO_TOP

 The arrangement allowed SAAB to leverage off the British firm's international marketing clout.
 BAE Systems felt that the Gripen would neatly fit in their product line, between the Hawk and the Eurofighter Typhoon.
 Three years later, BAE Systems obtained a 35% share in SAAB.
 In 2005, BAE Systems finally reverted all marketing to Saab, the Swedish company having acquired enough clout to do the job on its own, and SAAB eventually dissolved Gripen International.

 Immediately after the Hungarian win, the Czech Republic announced a preliminary agreement to buy a batch of Gripens.
-Although the deal was put on hold in 2002 after Central Europe was hit with some of the worst floods in the entire history of the region, with governments scrambling to respond to the emergency, it was revived, resulting in a lease deal established in late 2003 for twelve single-seaters and two two-seaters.
-All deliveries were performed in 2005, with the lease deal to end in 2015.
+Although the deal was put on hold in 2002 after Central Europe was hit with some of the worst floods in the history of the region, with governments scrambling to respond to the emergency, it was revived, resulting in a lease deal established in late 2003 for twelve single-seaters and two two-seaters.
+All deliveries were performed in 2005, with the lease deal to end in 2015, though it was later extended.
 Czech Gripens are armed with US-built AIM-120 AMRAAM missiles.

 The success of the Gripen in Hungary and the Czech Republic was a real surprise, since there had been strong competition from US and French offerings.
-Thailand was the next customer, buying six in 2008, with first flight of a Thai Gripen in 2009 and initial deliveries in 2011.
-A second batch of six was purchased in 2010, with initial deliveries scheduled for 2013.
+Thailand was the next customer, buying six Gripens in 2008, with first flight of a Thai Gripen in 2009 and initial deliveries in 2011.
+A second batch of six was purchased in 2010, with deliveries in 2013.

 BAE Systems is working to integrate the NATO-standard "Link 16" datalink system.
 The primary drive for Link 16 was the export market, but as the Flygvapnet becomes more involved in operations with other forces, it has become more important to the Swedes as well, and the plan is to upgrade the Flygvapnet Gripen fleet to Link 16 in addition to the more capable TIDLS.
 More radar modes are in the works as well, as is carriage of the US-made 120 kilogram (250 pound) GPS-guided Small Diameter Bomb.

-As far as the two-seater configuration goes, SAAB has been talking about enhancing the back-seater's capabilities, for example to control unmanned aerial vehicles (UAVs).
-SAAB has even proposed a carrier-based "Sea Gripen", a Gripen NG with ruggedized landing gear, some airframe reinforcement, plus carrier-deck launch and recovery kit.
-Given the short span of the Gripen, folding wings would not be necessary.
+As far as the two-seater configuration goes, SAAB has been talking about enhancing the back-seater's capabilities, for example to control drones.
+SAAB has even proposed a carrier-based "Sea Gripen", a Gripen E with ruggedized landing gear, some airframe reinforcement, plus carrier-deck recovery kit.
+Given the Gripen's good short-takeoff capabilities, it would not need catapult launch; the aircraft's short span would also make folding wings unnecessary.
 The concept was floated in response to an Indian Navy requirement.

-The Flygvapnet indicated that it wanted the Gripen NG, but the status of the effort was unclear until 2011, when Switzerland ordered 22 Gripen NGs to replace its Northrop F-5 fleet.
-The Swiss order ensured that the Gripen NG would be built; initial deliveries are expected in 2018, with 11 JAS 39C/D machines leased as an interim solution until deliveries begin.
-In 2012 the Swedish government decided to order 40 to 60 Gripen NGs as well, collaborating with the Swiss on procurement.
+The Flygvapnet indicated that it wanted the Gripen E, but the status of the effort was unclear until 2011, when Switzerland ordered 22 Gripen Es to replace its Northrop F-5 fleet.
+The Swiss order ensured that the Gripen E would be built; initial deliveries are expected in 2018, with 11 JAS 39C/D machines leased as an interim solution until deliveries begin.
+In 2012 the Swedish government decided to order 40 to 60 new-build Gripen Es as well, collaborating with the Swiss on procurement.
+A follow-on contract initiated the update of 60 Gripen Cs to Gripen E standard, with initial redelivery in 2018.

 The Swiss order was particularly significant in that the Swiss buy their aircraft to use for a long time and give them a very good looking-over before they buy.
-Cost was a major consideration, the Gripen NG being substantially cheaper than the competition, the Eurofighter Typhoon and the Dassault Rafale.
-In an era of tight military budgets, the cost edge of the Gripen may be a significant advantage in the sale of the type.BACK_TO_TOP
+Cost was a major consideration, the Gripen E being substantially cheaper than the competition, the Eurofighter Typhoon and the Dassault Rafale.
+In the wake of the Swiss order, after a protracted selection process, in late 2013 Brazil ordered 36 Gripen Es with initial delivery in 2018, giving a further boost to SAAB; the Brazilian Navy also had a requirement for 24 carrier-based fighters, giving an opening for the Sea Gripen.BACK_TO_TOP

 * The aggressive sales promotion of the Gripen has led to a few odd statements, apparently the products of overactive minds in the marketing department.
 Some sources have stated that it was specifically designed to only use smart weapons, which leads to the puzzle of why the ability to carry dumb bombs would be designed out, all the more so because with modern attack avionics, unguided weapons can be delivered with surprising precision.
 In fact, there are plenty of pictures of Gripens carrying dumb bombs and unguided rocket pods.